-(c) In addition to the above mandatory and recommended changes to vendor proposed terms and conditions, when the contract is being awarded in the current fiscal year to be delivered or performed in a future fiscal year, the CO must incorporate a statement that the agreement is subject to the availability of funds and incorporate Clause 7-115, Availability of Funds by reference.
+(c) In addition to the above mandatory and recommended changes to vendor proposed terms and conditions, when the contract is being awarded in the

 § 540.30 Procedures

 - (a) The CO must ensure that: - (1) either a new commercial agreement is generated which incorporates all the negotiated changes; or - (2) both parties have initialed all modifications made to the original commercial agreement. - (b) If the contractor and the CO cannot agree to the terms, the CO must: - (1) identify and recommend options that may be available to the judiciary.
 Options could include a recommendation that the product or service be procured elsewhere; or - (2) contact PMD for assistance, if the provisions at issue are those specified above in § 540.20(a). - (c) In the event the CO is unable to negotiate the provisions in § 540.20(b) as recommended and proceeds with the agreement, then the CO must calculate any potential increase in cost that may be incurred to obtain or use the products, services, commercial meeting or conference facility under such terms that may not be favorable to the judiciary.
 The cost will be calculated using a "worst case scenario."